 While it's satisfying to stand and blast the garden with the hose, it's vital to deeply soak a plant's roots.
 (Which is probably the same width as the plant and may be a foot or two deep.)
 Don't just spritz its leaves.
 A thumb over a hose aimed at the roots works.
 However, a watering wand, drip irrigation, or soaker hoses better directs water right to the root zone.
 The payoff for this extra effort?
 Deep watering encourages plants to develop deep roots that find water in the subsoil when drought strikes.

 Roots deprived of oxygen due to waterlogged soil may lose their ability to drink up.
 Watering slowly, deeply, and infrequently creates the damp-but-not-soggy soil that most plants love.
 Aim for moist soil 5 to 6 inches below the surface.
 If soil surface is really dry, water may puddle or run off.
 Start slowly, and once the top few inches are moist, the water will be absorbed more easily.

 Mulch to conserve moisture

 So, now you have the soil all nicely moist, and your plants are looking happy.
 Great!
-Keep it that way by covering the soil with a thin layer of organic mulch such as compost, shredded bark, or pine needles, to help reduce evaporation and minimize runoff.
-Just remember that you can have too much of a good thing; if the mulch is too thick, it can prevent moisture from reaching the roots.
+Keep it that way by covering the soil with a thin layer of organic mulch.
+For instance, compost, shredded bark, or pine needles.
+This will help reduce evaporation and minimize runoff.
+Just remember that you can have too much of a good thing.
+If the mulch is too thick, it can prevent moisture from reaching the roots.
 Aim for about a 2 inch layer, and pull mulch back from main stem to avoid rot.

 A Few More Things...

-Improve your soil’s capacity to hold moisture by adding organic compost to the soil.
-Compost helps stop clay soil from drinking up the water and starving plants and prevents water from draining too quickly in sandy soil.
+- Improve your soil’s capacity to hold moisture by adding organic compost to the soil.
+Compost helps stop clay soil from drinking up the water and starving plants.
+It also prevents water from draining too quickly in sandy soil.